wodby/docs/1.0/docs/apps/new.md

 ​
 ![](../assets/new-app-2.png)​
 ​
 Enter the name of your application and select the [instance type](instances.md) (Dev by default).
 Your application hostname will be automatically generated based on the name, you can optionally adjust it.
 You can change all these settings later after initial deployment.
-We will generate [technical *.wod.by domains](domains.md#technical-wodby-domain-name) based on this.
+We will generate [technical *.wodby.cloud domains](domains.md#technical-wodby-domain-name) based on this.

 ## Step 3 – stack configuration (optional)